ariakit/ariakit/contributing.md

 npm run dev
 ```

+> On Windows, you should run this command as administrator or in developer mode.
+Otherwise, symlinks won't be created.

 Now you can open http://localhost:3000 in your browser to see the project's site.

 ## Creating a component